Crockwell-Solutions/cdk-stepfunctions-iterator/README.md

 # Step Functions Iterator

 A sample CDK Typescript Project that creates a Step Function that demonstrates the Iterator pattern.
 This pattern is useful when you need to iterate and fetch items from a data source, such as a DynamoDb table, and process them in a Step Function.
-Traditionally this was difficult to do with Step Functions, but with the introduction of JSONata support and Step Function variables, this is now much simpler.
+Traditionally this was difficult to do with Step Functions, but with the introduction of JSONata support and Step Function Variables, this is now much simpler.

 ## Description

+The blog associated with this project can be found [here](https://dev.to/ianbrumby/handling-paginated-results-seamlessly-with-aws-step-functions-42po)

 ## Installation